roseengineering/rfems/README.md

 lying on top of a substrate material should have a higher priority set, see patch.py.

 All these models must be then zipped up into a single zip file.
 This zip file is presented to rfems as the complete model to simulate.
-Nothing else is needed.
 To view the complete model use the --show option.

 ## S-parameter Support